-Welcome to Jet City Ice — your source for news and commentary for the newest NHL franchise (and your favorite team) the Seattle Kraken!
+Welcome to Jet City Ice — your source for news, knowledge, and insight for the newest NHL franchise (and your favorite team) the Seattle Kraken!

 Perhaps this is your first visit, but when you look around you’ll notice we’ve been here for a year already, covering the team and the goings-on around the league.
 Now that Seattle is officially the Kraken it’s time to put the hammer down, because things are going to start to get exciting here pretty quick.

 Speaking of exciting…

 Love It Or Hate It

 Seattle fans were divided into two camps when it came to the name of the team: Kraken, and Oh God, Please, Anything But Kraken.
 So I realize that there are many of us who really, really didn’t want the name to be Kraken.